-Every once in a while, a story comes along that makes even the most seasoned sports fans stop and take notice.
+Every once in a while, a story emerges that makes even the most seasoned cricket fans pause and take notice.
+In 2025, that story was Vaibhav Suryavanshi, a 14-year-old prodigy who rose from Bihar’s dusty grounds to the national spotlight.

 Who Is Vaibhav Suryavanshi?